pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 about your package (such as the name and version) as well as which code files to include.

-Open :file:`setup.py` and enter the following content, you can personalize the values if you want:
+Open :file:`setup.py` and enter the following content.
+You **should** update the package name to include your username (for example, ``example-pkg-theacodes``.
+You can personalize the other values if you'd like:

 .. code-block:: python